caltechlibrary/eprints2archives/README.md

 Introduction
 ------------

-One way to improve preservation and distribution of EPrints server contents is to ask web archiving sites such as the [Internet Archive](https://archive.org/web/) to archive the public web pages for a given EPrints server.  _Eprints2archives_ is a self-contained program that does exactly that.
-It contacts a given EPrints server, obtains the list of documents it serves (optionally modified based on selectors such as date), and sends the URLs to archiving sites.
+One way to improve preservation and distribution of EPrints server contents is to archive the web pages in archiving sites such as the [Internet Archive](https://archive.org/web/).  _Eprints2archives_ is a self-contained program that does exactly that.
+It contacts a given EPrints server, obtains the list of documents it serves (optionally filtered based such as such things as modification date), and sends the document URLs to archiving sites.
 The program is written in Python 3 and works over a network using an EPrints server's REST API.

 Installation